 Tim Archer: Laser Eye Surgery Research Manager

-Very few Laser Eye Surgery clinics have staff devoted to LASIK eye surgery and analysis.
+Very few Laser Eye Surgery clinics have staff devoted to laser eye surgery and analysis.
 But for us, research is vital in ensuring our patients get the very best treatment possible.

-Most clinics only review a proportion of their surgical outcomes, but Tim works with our surgeons and Research Optometrist Marine Gobbe to analyse the results of every single treatment, teasing out opportunities to perfect our approach even further.
+Most clinics only review a proportion of their surgical outcomes, but Tim works with our surgeons and Research Optometrist Dr Ryan Vida to analyse the results of every single treatment, teasing out opportunities to perfect our approach even further.